cg-dot/oai-reverse-proxy/docs/huggingface.md

 Note that if you just perform a regular Restart, the server will be restarted with the same code that was running before.

+## Adding a greeting message

+You can create a Markdown file called `greeting.md` to display a message on the Server Info page.
+This is a good place to put instructions for how to use the server.

 ## Customizing the server

 The server will be started with some default configuration, but you can override it by adding a `.env` file to your Space.
 You can use Huggingface's web editor to create a new `.env` file alongside your Dockerfile.
 Huggingface will restart your server automatically when you save the file.